 Students can apply for funding for summer, fall, winter or spring terms.
 Students participating in Elon University faculty-led Winter Term Programs abroad are not eligible to apply for funding through the Bruns Endowment.
 The experience abroad must include a service-learning internship with a non-religiously-affiliated NGO or other group.
 Prior service-learning experience is highly desirable.
 Students are eligible to receive funding through the Bruns Endowment one time only.

 The student will identify an appropriate international service-learning internship experience that involves working with an NGO or other non-religious group outside the United States.
-This may include programs offered through Elon University affiliate and exchange partners, or independent placements arranged directly by the student.
+This may include programs offered through Elon University or independent placements arranged directly by the student.
 Students arranging their own placements must complete an application for an Independent Elon Program Abroad (IEPA) and arrange for academic supervision of the internship with a member of the Elon faculty.
 Students must meet all eligibility requirements and be accepted to the program.
 The awarding of the Bruns Scholarship does not indicate acceptance into the proposed study abroad program.